yyunikov/yyunikov/README.md

 #### Facts 📋

-- 🔭 I’m currently working as a Team Lead at [Primer.io](https://primer.io/)
+- 🔭 I’m currently working as an Engineering Manager at [Primer.io](https://primer.io/)

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yyunikov/)